genequatro/HabiTrack/README.md

 ## Pythong Concepts and Libraries Used
 The application integrates several key Python concepts and libraries to make its GUI and manage their interactions.

-- Object Oriented Programming (OOP): The system uses OOP specifically Abstraction to hide the implementation of databases query from the main program.
+- Object Oriented Programming (OOP): The system uses OOP specifically Abstraction and Encapsulation to hide the implementation of databases query from the main program.

+- Tkinter: TThe GUI or Graphical User Interface is created using Tkinter, which provides interactive buttons, label, entry fields, menus for the user to engage in the tracking system.

+- Error Handling: To ensure that the user inputs the correct values in the system, error handling is implemented using messageboxes and warning messages are displayed if any fields were missing or incorrect.

+## Integration with SDGS (Sustainable Development Goals)